SECTION XII: Atonement Is Leadership-Driven Reconciliation

 This is not just philosophical logic.
 This is spiritual law.

-The reality is that anyone who is “made” righteous does so by applying the Savior’s LIFE – the Force – to align one’s own lifestyle choices in the same obedience to the Father.
+The reality is that anyone who is “made” righteous does so by applying the Savior’s Life Force to one’s own lifestyle choices in alignment with the Father.

-Someone who has truly embraced the free gift of salvation, i.e. is connected to God’s Spirit, will show it in their conversion from sinfulness / disconnectedness to a righteous life in healthy relationships with God and his children.
+Someone who has truly embraced the free gift of salvation, i.e. is connected to God’s Spirit, will show it in their conversion.
 This is clearly stated to be terminating fulfillment of physical desires for short-term sensual pleasures obtained at the cost of long-term self-destruction.
 It is equated with crucifixion because it is acknowledged to be painful and takes time to kill.

 • “Know ye not that so many of us as were baptized [by the Spirit / merged] into Jesus Christ were baptized / fully immersed into his death...